Disaster & Emergency Preparedness Symposium

 Williston, ND 58801

 The purpose of this event is to bring industries, public emergency response officials, and interested parties in the Bakken Region together to learn about potential disasters and how our communities prepare for and respond to them.
 This year’s symposium will focus on various kinds of disasters.
-Some of the topics we are considering are industry-related explosions, counter terrorism, disease outbreaks, the opioid crisis, and more.
+Some of the topics we are considering are industry-related emergency preparedness, public service and medical facilities' roles in emergency response, counter terrorism, and the opioid crisis.
+The day will end with a table top exercise facilitated by Region 8 EPA.
 Response equipment from ND Civil Support Team, Williams County Emergency Management, and others will be on display.

 Check back for more information!